 If you are new here, I suggest downloading your FREE diet sheet with easy meals and snacks for beginners.

-Low Carb For Diabetes – all types
+Low Carb For All Types Of Diabetes

-Many with Diabetes are confused by the conflicting dietary advice they receive.
+Many with diabetes are confused by the conflicting dietary advice they receive.
 And no wonder.
 The dietary advice given to those with diabetes has been extremely poor.

 Eating this many carbohydrates daily would mean that one would HAVE to be consuming a great deal of sugar or refined, processed foods.
 It would be extremely difficult to consume this amount of carbohydrates while EATING REAL FOOD.

 Further, many are told “calories from sugar can be substituted equally for other carbohydrates as part of a healthy balanced diet for diabetes.”
 In other words, you can skip the broccoli or salad for a calorically-equal portion of candy.
 Really?

-This advice has not only worsened diabetes and made it harder to manage, it has increased the risk of other chronic conditions, such as kidney disease, heart disease, strokes and cancer as well as contributing to blindness and amputations.
+This advice has not only worsened diabetes and made it harder to manage, but it has also increased the risk of other chronic conditions, such as kidney disease, heart disease, strokes and cancer as well as contributing to blindness and amputations.

 Pre-Diabetes and Type 2 Diabetes

-Due to the significant correlation between (Pre-Diabetes and) Type 2 diabetes and obesity, people with Type 2 Diabetes are often told to eat a low fat diet, under the mistaken assumption that eating fat, makes people fat.
+Due to the significant correlation between (Pre-Diabetes and) Type 2 diabetes and obesity, people with Type 2 Diabetes are often told to eat a low-fat diet, under the mistaken assumption that eating fat, makes people fat.
 This could not be further from the truth.

-This is why low carbohydrate diets consistently out-perform low fat diets in weight loss, improvement in blood glucose control and in cardiovascular markers.
+This is why low carbohydrate diets consistently out-perform low-fat diets in weight loss, improvement in blood glucose control and in cardiovascular markers.
 (1,2).